Alternate Fighter: Expanded

 3rd-level Crusader Archetype feature

-You mark your foes for divine judgment.
-As a bonus action, you can Mark a creature within 60 feet as the target of your Crusader's Ire, granting you the following benefits:
+You mark your foes for judgment.
+As a bonus action, you can Mark a creature you can see within 60 feet as the target of your Crusader's Ire, granting you the following benefits:

 • Once per turn when you miss the creature with a weapon attack, you can immediately make another weapon attack against that creature using the same weapon.

-• When the creature is within your reach and casts a spell or makes an attack against a creature other than you, you can use your reaction to make an opportunity attack.
+• When the creature is within your reach and casts a spell or makes an attack against a creature other than you, you can make an opportunity attack against it as a reaction.

 Fanatical Disciple